Click on map to view current activities.

 Notes: Schedule is designed to avoid concurrent adjacent road closures.

-Duarte (Center Platform): Construction began on the Duarte Station in February 2013 and will continue through Summer 2013.
+Duarte (Center Platform): Construction began on the Duarte Station in February 2013 and will be ongoing through December 2014.
+Parking facility is scheduled to begin construction in July 2014.

 Grade Crossings (street level)

-Highand Ave.: The at-grade (street level) crossing began construction in February 2013, and was completed in mid-March 2013.
+Highland Ave. (completed): The at-grade (street level) crossing began construction in February 2013 and was completed in mid-March 2013.

 Claims: For information on how to submit a claim, click here.